 Arrowhead Middle School Athletic Conference (AMSAC) program provides students an opportunity to participate in a variety of competitive sports activities with the other Arrowhead feeder schools.

 When is a sports physical needed?

-A sports Physical is reqired by Hartland Lakeside district to play for all 5th – 8th grade AMSAC conference sports.
+A sports Physical is recommended by Hartland Lakeside district to play for all 5th – 8th grade AMSAC conference sports.
 A sports physical is good for 2 years.
 Contact District Nurse Ann Marie Meisner to see if your child is up to date.

-You can pay check, cash, or eFUNDS
+You can paycheck, cash, or eFUNDS

 Where does the money go?